-Launched in 2009, this is currently the largest ship in the NCL fleet and can accommodate 4,100 passengers.
+Launched in 2009, this is one of the largest ships in the NCL fleet and can accommodate 4,100 passengers.
 Spread over 19 decks, the Epic is 61 meters in height and 329 meters long and weighs 153,000 tonnes.

 NCL Epic has 1,724 crew members resulting in a decent passenger: staff ratio.
 This is reflected in its levels of customer service.
 More about that later.